65 Truly Extraordinary Uses for Household Staples You Already Own

 WD-40 wipes off crayon marks

 Kids turned your wall into a canvas?
 Spray crayon marks with WD-40 and wipe with a clean rag.
-It will not damage paint and most wallpaper (remember to test on a small, hidden area first).
-Here are other ways to get crayon off the wall.
+It will not damage paint and most wallpaper and will help you get the crayon marks off your wall (remember to test on a small, hidden area first).

 Milk polishes leather